Sudan Civilians Reject Army Offer As ruse, Urge More Protests - UrduPoint

 On the streets of Khartoum, protesters defied security forces and held firm on their makeshift barricades, despite heavy fatalities late last week.

+Protests also spread to other cities Tuesday, including Wad Madani, 200 kilometres (125 miles) south of the capital, where hundreds staged a sit-in, according to witnesses.

+"We launched this sit-in in response to coup leader Burhan's speech," said protester Safa Abderrahim.
+"We want freedom, peace, justice and a civilian government."
+Another protester said the sit-in would not end until such a government was formed.

-- 'Core grievances remain' - The FFC has so far refused to take part in talks with military leaders, despite pressure from international brokers that range from the United Nations, to the African Union and regional bloc IGAD.
+The FFC has so far refused to take part in talks with military leaders, despite pressure from international brokers that range from the United Nations to the African Union and regional bloc IGAD.

-Burhan said late Monday the military would no longer participate in the talks, wanting instead "to make room for political and revolutionary forces and other national factions" to form a civilian government.
+Burhan said late Monday the military would itself no longer participate in talks, wanting instead "to make room for political and revolutionary forces and other national factions" to form a civilian government.

+UN Secretary General Antonio Guterres "takes note" of Burhan's withdrawal from the talks and "hopes this creates the opportunity for Sudanese to reach an agreement that ultimately leads to a civilian-led transition to democracy", a spokesman said.

+The United States similarly said it was "too early to tell" the impact of the move, with State Department spokesman Ned price urging all sides to seek a solution towards "a civilian-led government" with "free and fair elections".

 Sudan, one of the world's poorest countries, has seen only rare interludes of civilian rule.
 The latest coup not only worsened a political crisis but has also pushed the country deeper into a dire economic slump.